 Catch the Spirit

-Flying Ace Distillery & Brewery on a farm near Lovettsville is the newest distillery on the Loudoun block.
-The cask-strength Blended Bourbon has hints of honey and spice and the White Dog three grain whiskey is made with heirloom corn farmed on the premises.
+Flying Ace Distillery & Brewery on a farm near Lovettsville does a cask-strength Blended Bourbon, an award-winning Silver Rum and a White Dog three grain whiskey made from an heirloom corn farmed on the premises.

 Becky and Scott Harris’ Catoctin Creek Distillery in Purcellville produces hand-crafted brandy, gin and award-winning organic rye sold in bars from Malibu to Manhattan.